Mount Horeb, Wisconsin is one of the cutest small towns in the US – and also one of the most unique!

 Family-friendly restaurant, serving burgers, pizza, sandwiches and plates.

-I had to laugh at myself...while waiting for my food, I ordered a Bloody Mary, thinking nothing of it or the fact they called it the Uff-da Bloody Mary,
+I had to laugh at myself...while waiting for our food, I ordered a Bloody Mary, thinking nothing of it or the fact they called it the Uff-da Bloody Mary,

 House-made mix loaded with cheese curds, Slim Jim, bacon, olives, cherry tomatoes, chicken wings, pickles, celery, 2 sliders...